 The Soane Medal continues the mission of Sir John Soane to encourage a better understanding of the central importance of architecture in people’s lives.

 Established in 2017, the Soane Medal recognises architects, educators and critics who have made a major contribution to their field through practice, history or theory, and in doing so have furthered and enriched the public understanding of architecture.
-Previous winners are Peter Barber, Marina Tabassum, Denise Scott Brown, Kenneth Frampton, and Rafael Moneo.
+Previous winners are Anne Lacaton and Jean-Phlippe Vassal, Peter Barber, Marina Tabassum, Denise Scott Brown, Kenneth Frampton, and Rafael Moneo.

-We’re delighted to announce French architecture practice Lacaton & Vassal as this year’s recipient of the Soane Medal.
+We’re delighted to announce Hanif Kara as this year’s recipient of the Soane Medal.

 Latest updates